1. Walking is easy – and free!

 3. Walking is sociable

 If you're feeling isolated or lonely, walking is a brilliant way to meet other people.
-Whether you join a walking group, go for a stroll with family and friends of simply exchange greetings with a neighbour in the street, walking gets you connected.
+Whether you join a walking group, go for a stroll with family and friends or simply exchange greetings with a neighbour in the street, walking gets you connected.
 You could even suggest holding a 'walking meeting' in your workplace.
 It's far more fun than sitting around a desk, and often more productive too!

 4. Walking gets you fit